codeOfRobin/try-swift-talk/try!Swift.md

 ^ flatMapWithIndex - just adds an index

 ^ this entire handler can handle invalid tokens (1 in the photo), bad connections(2) (and use reachability to ✨magically retry a request if the connection is bad) and ALSO retry requests every second 😎.
 All without being locked into alamofire.
+Note that most apps don't even care about this stuff - like for a network failure most people just show an error alert and expect the user to do a pull to refresh or something.
+This elevates your app's user experience quite a bit!

 ^ All you need to do is attach this at the end of your request observable